-6. Raise the vehicle by turning the jack screw clockwise.
-Raise the vehicle only until the tire just clears the surface and enough clearance is obtained to install the spare tire.
-Minimum tire lift provides maximum stability.
+5. Raise the vehicle by turning the jack screw clockwise.
+Raise the vehicle just enough to remove the flat tire.

 Raising the vehicle higher than necessary can make the vehicle less stable.
 It could slip off the jack and hurt someone near it.
 Raise the vehicle only enough to remove the tire.